Telugu Christians: Art and architecture

 Sacred art does not hold much significance among Telugu Christian communities because the majority of Telugu Christians are Protestant and therefore do not approve of statues or other religious objects of such nature.
-On the other hand, Church architecture in Andhra Pradesh is rich and diverse.
-Most churches and cathedrals in the region conform to the Gothic Revival style because the missions which had the greatest influence in the area were either from England or America.
+Church architecture in Andhra Pradesh is rich and diverse.
+Most churches and cathedrals in the region conform to the Gothic Revival style because the missions which had the greatest influence in the area were either from England or the United States.
 Unlike in other parts of India such as Goa and Mangalore, the Portuguese played little part in the spread of Christianity in Andhra Pradesh and therefore Andhra Pradesh has very little Baroque architecture.
 Churches of much architectural value can be found across the length and breadth of Andhra Pradesh even in smaller towns and villages that have been influenced by missionary activity.
-Christ Lutheran Church in Narsapur, West Godavari is one example of such beautiful churches in rural areas.
-With a red brick exterior, this church is a fine example of the Gothic Revival style that was greatly patronised by the British.
+Christ Lutheran Church in Narsapur, West Godavari is an example of such a church in rural areas.
+With a red brick exterior, this church is an example of the Gothic Revival style that was greatly used under British patronage.
 Indian motifs have been delicately incorporated into the architecture of several religious buildings.